 Several studios continue to offer in-person classes.
 These include Mudita Yoga; Avenues Yoga; Integrated School of Yoga; Wasatch Ayurveda and Yoga.
 The nationally branded studios, Bikram College of Yoga and the Corepower locations, are among those still offering studio classes.

 Yoga is now firmly entrenched in the mainstream.
 Its mainstreaming has certainly faded the weird, hocus-pocus reputation that made it a challenge to promote in the old days.
-Western yoga has become known as a healthy exercise program, with an ancient, Eastern flavor.
+Western yoga has become known as a healthy exercise program (you could check here for healing techniques), with an ancient, Eastern flavor.

 While more people are discovering the practice due to its mainstreaming, discarding the spiritual aspects of yoga, as many yoga styles have, comes with a downside.
 I wonder whether we as a culture are selling ourselves short.
 The physical practice is only a small part of the system.
 In my opinion, the juiciest parts of yoga come as you begin to explore the rest of the vast system.
 However, it takes time to find your way into the more profound aspects of yoga, and many people find the physical practice to be satisfying enough.